 · Middle School Breakfast is served in each building cafeteria from 7:00am to 7:30am

-· An Elementary (K-5 grade) student lunch is $2.60.
-A Middle School (6-8 grades) student lunch is $2.80.
-The lunch platter includes: Choice of an entree: the menu usually includes two choices such as a hamburger with roll or spaghetti with meat sauce.
-The substitute entrees are listed on the daily menu.
+· An Elementary (K-5 grade) student lunch is $2.70.
+A Middle School (6-8 grades) student lunch is $2.90.
+The Senior High (9-12 grades) student lunch is $3.10.
+The lunch platter includes: Choice of an entree: the menu includes several entree choices listed on the menu.
 Choice of sides: this includes hot vegetables, fresh fruits & vegetables daily & dessert item.
 We encourage students to take all side selections.
 Choice of milk: choices include 1% fat white milk or white and flavored skim milk products.
 To take advantage of the platter pricing a student must have at least three different items on the meal tray and at least one of those items must be either a fruit or vegetable.
 A well rounded meal would include the complete entrée plus two or three sides, and milk.
 We encourage students to take foods from all food groups.

 · Ala Carte Sales: since the emphasis of the elementary lunch program is to encourage students to eat a well- balanced meal we intentionally limit the number of a la carte items made available.
 Milk, pure fruit juice, and bottled water are available daily to be purchased by students bringing a packed lunch or as an additional item when students purchase a platter.
 A once-a-week ice cream treat is available for elementary students who wish to purchase a reduced fat ice cream novelty.
-Middle School students can choose from a wide array of ala carte items that meet good nutritional standards.
-With the implementation of the “Smart Snacks in Schools” regulations the ala carte selection will be slightly different than in years past.
-See WSD website for news about Smart Snacks in Schools.
+Middle School and High School students can choose from a wide array of ala carte items that meet good nutritional standards.